 Do you love gingerbread?
-I know I do!
-This gingerbread cake has the most amazing gingerbread flavor.
+We sure do!
+We look for ways to add our favorite winter flavor in everything we make, all winter long!
+Cookies, breads, even lattes!
+We simply can’t get enough.
+This gingerbread cake fits in with our gingerbread theme with the most amazing gingerbread flavor.
 The combination of ginger, cinnamon, and cloves will leave you salivating!
 It’s all topped off with a cream cheese frosting to make the ultimate Christmas cake.
 This stuff is what Christmas dreams are made of!

-This batter for this cake calls for buttermilk.
+The batter for this cake calls for buttermilk.
 The acid in the buttermilk will react with the baking soda and baking powder to help this cake rise, creating a fluffy crumb.
-If you don’t have buttermilk, be sure to read my article on Buttermilk Substitutes to pick something that works for you.
+If you don’t have buttermilk, be sure to read our Buttermilk Substitutes post to pick something that works for you.
 Please don’t just use milk or water.
 It will impact the results of the cake.

-Q: Can I make this recipe into only two layers?
+Can I make gingerbread cake into only two layers?